Seattle's Child

 Burien Farmers Market

-Location: Burien Town Square, 15100 6th Ave SW, Burien, WA 98166
+• Location: Burien Town Square, 15100 6th Ave SW, Burien, WA 98166

-Setting: Park
+• Setting: Park

-Convenient to: Burien Library, Seahurst Park, Lake Burien, Burien Community Center, SeaTac Airport
+• Convenient to: Burien Library, Seahurst Park, Lake Burien, Burien Community Center, SeaTac Airport

-The Summer Market open from 10 a.m. – 6 p.m.
+The Summer Market open from 10 a.m. to 6 p.m.
 (May-Oct) every Thursday.
-Vendors rotate often and seasonally, no week is ever the same as that last: fruits, vegetables and seasonal produce, jams, honey, preserves, kombucha, baked goods, fresh flowers, cheese, bath and body products, house plants and potted plants, gems & stones, gifts, wine, meat, snacks and art.
+Vendors rotate often and seasonally, no week is ever the same as the last: fruits, vegetables and seasonal produce, jams, honey, preserves, kombucha, baked goods, fresh flowers, cheese, bath and body products, house plants and potted plants, gems & stones, gifts, wine, meat, snacks and art.
 During the summer market season, families can enjoy live music and food tents!

-Delridge Farmers MarketĀ
+Delridge Farmers Market

-10 a.m. – 2 p.m.
-Saturdays, May 17 through October 25, 2025
+• Time: 10 a.m. to 2 p.m.
+Saturdays (May 17 through October 25, 2025)

-Location: 9421 18th Ave SW, Seattle, WA 98106
+• Location: 9421 18th Ave SW, Seattle, WA 98106

-Convenient to: Southgate Roller Rink and Westwood Village
+• Convenient to: Southgate Roller Rink and Westwood Village

-This vibrant community market prioritizes BIPOC (Black, Indigenous, and People of Color) entrepreneurship and access to fresh, healthy, and culturally relevant foods in Southwest Seattle.
+This vibrant community market prioritizes BIPOC (Black, Indigenous, and people of color) entrepreneurship and access to fresh, healthy, and culturally relevant foods in southwest Seattle.
 They give $5 youth bucks to all kids each week to practice healthy shopping habits and provide free diapers, hygiene, personal care, and other basic needs.
 This is a great place to bring your kids, families, and friends to celebrate the season’s harvests.

 Lake City Farmers Market

-3 p.m. to 7 p.m.
-Thursdays, June 12 to Oct.
-2, 2025
+• Time: 3 to 7 p.m.
+Thursdays (June 12 to Oct.
+2, 2025)

-Location: NE 125th & 28th NE, next to the Library off Lake City Way, 98125
+• Location: NE 125th & 28th NE, next to the Library off Lake City Way, 98125

-Setting: In front of a community center, next door to a library and a park.
+• Setting: In front of a community center, next door to a library and a park

-Convenient to: Lake City, Matthews Beach
+• Convenient to: Lake City, Matthews Beach, playground in Albert Davis Park

 This medium-sized market is well set to enhance the summer of neighborhood kids.
 Plus, kids can let off steam at the playground in next door Albert Davis Park.